 Similarly, for Indonesian or Malaysian people – Venus is known as Kejora or like for Chinese, Japanese, or Korean people – they called it the Metal Star.

 Well, according to the western perspective, Venus is named after the Roman goddess of love and beauty i.e Goddess Venus.

 On the other hand, if I talk about antiquity time, the Sumerian people associated Earth’s twin planet to their Goddess Inanna (also known as Ishtar to ancient Babylonians or Akkadian people).

 Similarly in different cultures, like in ancient Mayan culture, they called the venus planet as “the great star”.
 In fact, Friday (Shukravaar) is also regarded as the day of Venus Planet (Shukra Graha).

 Planet Venus is Like Another Earth

 Unlike all the other planets of the solar system, the Venusian surface is comparatively smooth.
 One of the most important features of venus is its similarity with our natural habitat i.e Earth.

-In other words, according to the available information, there is a huge similarity between the composition of earth and venus in case of mass, size of venus, and it’s density.
+In other words, according to the available information, there is a huge similarity between the composition of earth and venus in the case of mass, size of venus, and its density.

 I mean, that’s why scientists came up with the conclusion that just like earth, venus has a similar internal structure in terms of crust, mantle, and core.